Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Hurricanes Advanced Stats

-- In their last 10 games, the Hurricanes are scoring 0.3 fewer goals per game than their season-long average.
+- During the past 10 games, the Hurricanes have scored 0.3 fewer goals per game than their season average.

-- The Hurricanes have given up the second-fewest goals in NHL play this season, 210 (2.6 per game).
+- The Hurricanes are ranked second in league action for the fewest goals against this season, having allowed 210 total goals (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.